stuf0006/mtm6201-final/README.md

 Creating my web portfolio was an exciting and rewarding experience.
 Here is an overview of my development process:

 1. **Planning**: I started by outlining the structure and content of my portfolio.
-This included deciding on the sections to include, such as About Me, Projects, Skills, and Contact.
+This included deciding on the sections to include, such as Home, Background, and Link.

 2. **Design**: I designed the layout and visual elements using wireframes and mockups.
 I aimed for a clean, modern, and user-friendly design that highlights my skills and projects effectively.